McArthur High School student dies after being found unresponsive on bus

 HOLLYWOOD, FLA.
-(WSVN) - Detectives are investigating the death of a McArthur High School student.
+(WSVN) - Detectives are investigating the death of a McArthur High School student who was found unresponsive on a school bus.

-Hollywood Fire Rescue responded to a report of an unresponsive 14-year-old boy on a school bus at McArthur High School in Hollywood at around 7:30 a.m.
+Hollywood Fire Rescue responded to the school in Hollywood at around 7:30 a.m.
 Wednesday.

 Police said the student was later pronounced dead at the hospital.